-NASHVILLE – The Tennessee Historical Commission has announced nine Tennessee sites have been added to the National Register of Historic Places.
+Nashville, Tenn. – The Tennessee Historical Commission has announced nine Tennessee sites have been added to the National Register of Historic Places.
 The National Register of Historic Places is the nation’s official list of cultural resources worthy of preservation.
 It is part of a nationwide program that coordinates and supports efforts to identify, evaluate and protect historic resources.
 The Tennessee Historical Commission administers the program in Tennessee.

 Sites recently added to the National Register of Historic Places include:

-Links to each of the completed nomination forms can be found in the site descriptions listed above.
 For more information about the National Register of Historic Places or the Tennessee Historical Commission, please visit the Web site at www.tn.gov/environment/hist.